JesseTG/RubeLoader/README.md

 	* scene.getCustom(): This method allows you to retrieve custom property info from an object.
 	* scene.getNamed(): This method allows you to retrieve a scene object based on name.
 Since multiple objects can have the same name, this returns an Array<> type.

 If the scene data is no longer needed, scene.clear() can be executed to free up any references.
-Note that this does not alter or delete the world.
-It is up to the underlying application to handle body deletions from the Box2D physics world.
+Note that this does not alter or delete the world!
+It is up to the underlying application to handle body, etc. deletions of the Box2D physics world.

 RubeLoaderTest
 ==============